-Are you looking for an easy way to show more than 1 Instagram feed on your website?
-Showcasing multiple feeds helps you highlight your best content so you can engage site visitors, grow your following, and secure new customers.
+Are you looking for an easy way to embed more than 1 Instagram feed on your website?
+Showcasing multiple feeds helps you highlight your best content so you can engage site visitors, boost your following, and secure new customers to grow your business.

 But how do you display multiple Instagram feeds on your website?

 In this article, we share all the ways to showcase your feeds in WordPress.
 So you can delight your audience and grow your business.

 Here’s a table of contents to help you quickly find the information you need:

 - How to display more than 1 Instagram feed

 - Display numerous feeds in widget areas